01 of 08

 Concentrics Restaurant Group

-At Concentrics Restaurants’ eight Atlanta restaurants, no detail is left undone, and you can see and feel that when you walk into each location with their “wow factor” design work.
-From dramatic lighting and central structures, like Two Urban Lick’s focal-point bar, to wine and beer walls, you’ll definitely have something to look at while eating some of Atlanta’s best dishes.
+At Concentrics Restaurants’ five Atlanta restaurants, no detail is left undone, and you can see and feel that when you walk into each location with their “wow factor” design work.

 08 of 08